-Goal 1: To provide districtwide instructional programs to improve the achievement of eligible students through supplemental services and programs as identified in the District Improvement Plan.
+Goal 1: To provide district-wide instructional programs to improve the achievement of eligible students through supplemental services and programs as identified in the District Improvement Plan.

-- Encourage, support and monitor the implementation of federally funded supplemental programs such as the Private Non-Profit Schools' Program as required by Federal statute, Summer Programs, Title II-A, Class Size Reduction, and Title IV. - Provide technical assistance to all campuses in order to ensure that the programs in place are addressing the academic needs of all students, specifically the low-achieving students.
+- Encourage, support and monitor the implementation of federally funded programs such as, but not limited to Parent and Family Engagement, Private Non-Profit Schools' Program, Extended Day/Week/Year and Summer Bridge Programs. - Provide technical assistance to all campuses in order to ensure that the programs in place are addressing the academic needs of all students, specifically the low-achieving students.